A Place for Mom

 • Adults with schizophrenia can gain comfort from structure, boundaries, and support from a caring staff.

 If your loved one has received a mental health diagnosis, you’re likely aware of the specialized care they require.
 Each assisted living community is different in the level of care they provide, so you’ll need to be upfront about what your loved one needs to stay at their best.
-When communities aren’t equipped to offer everything a resident with severe mental illness needs, it can result in the following difficult situations:
+When communities aren’t equipped to offer everything a resident who has a severe mental illness needs, it can result in the following difficult situations:

 • Stressed staff who are unequipped to care for someone with dangerous behaviors